SmartDeveloperHub/sdh-docker/README.md

 The specific command to build and run the Vagrant VM is `vagrant up`.

 Vagrant creates a VM that contains Docker and docker-compose out of the box.
-In case you need to manage any of the aforementioned containers, just type vagrant ssh and proceed as explained in section Using Docker-compose.
+In case you need to manage any of the aforementioned containers, just type vagrant ssh in order to interact directly with the Docker host (docker-compose available).

 ##License